 With CFD trading, you don’t buy or sell the underlying asset (for example a physical share, currency pair or commodity).
 You buy or sell a number of units for a particular instrument depending on whether you think prices will go up or down.
 We offer CFDs on a wide range of global markets and our CFD instruments includes shares, treasuries, currency pairs, commodities and stock indices such as the UK 100, which aggregates the price movements of all the stocks listed on the FTSE 100.

 For every point the price of the instrument moves in your favour, you gain multiples of the number of CFD units you have bought or sold.
 For every point the price moves against you, you will make a loss.
-Please remember that losses can exceed your deposits.

 Spread: When trading CFDs you must pay the spread, which is the difference between the buy and sell price.
 You enter a buy trade using the buy price quoted and exit using the sell price.
 The narrower the spread, the less the price needs to move in your favour before you start to make a profit, or if the price moves against you, a loss.
 We offer consistently competitive spreads.